The local information of difference equations: Statements

 \begin{THEOREM} The diagram (\ref{eq:fiberDiagramIntro}) is a fibered product of categories. \end{THEOREM}

-In other words, holonomic difference modules can be recovered from their restriction to $\A^1\setminus (p+\Z)$, together with their restriction to $\pz$, i.e. a module over $\C[[z-p]]$ with two finitely generated submodules, and a compatibility between these two, which amounts to a given isomorphism between their restrictions to the punctured disk $\pzz$.
-Further, this information is enough to determine a difference module on the line.
+In other words, holonomic difference modules can be recovered from their restrictions to $\A^1\setminus (p+\Z)$ and $\pz$, together with a compatibility between these two, which amounts to a given isomorphism between their restrictions to the punctured disk $\pzz$.
+Conversely, this information is enough to determine a difference module on the line.

-This is analogous to the fact that functions on a scheme form a sheaf, or, in a slightly different way, can be seen as analogous to the following statement.
-Let $V$ be a variety and $p$ a point on it, let $\mathcal O_p$ be its local ring, and let $\wh{\mathcal O_p}$ be its completed local ring.
+This is analogous to the fact that functions on a scheme form a sheaf, or, in a slightly different way, can be seen as analogous to the following statement, which is an example of faithfully flat descent.
+Let $V$ be a variety, let $p\in V$, and let ${\mathcal O_p}$ be its completed local ring.
 Then there is a commutative square, all of whose arrows are pullbacks:

 This square is a Cartesian square of categories.
-It is not even necessary to complete the local ring: the statement would be true replacing $\wh{\mathcal O_p}$ by $\mathcal O_p$.
-The same is true for the diagram (\ref{eq:fiberDiagramIntro}): We could replace formal fibers everywhere by stalks, and our statements woud follow with analogous proofs.
+It is not even necessary to complete the local ring: the statement would be true replacing ${\mathcal O_p}$ by the stalk of $\mathcal O$ at $p$.
+The same is true for the diagram (\ref{eq:fiberDiagramIntro}): We could replace formal fibers everywhere by stalks and obtain the same statement (Proposition~\ref{prop:stalksInsteadofFibers}).